leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/Search/Search_Memory.md

 [Home](../index.md) > [Search](index.md) > Memory

+<a name="memory-search"></a>

 # Search Memory

 The memory search feature locates sequences of bytes in program memory.
 The search is based on user entered values which can be specified in a variety of formats such as hex, binary, string, and decimal values.
 The hex and binary formats support "wildcards" which can match any bit or nibbles depending on the format.
-String search also supports the use of [regular expression](Search_Formats.md#regularexpressions) searches.
+String search also supports the use of [regular expression](Search_Formats.md#examples-encoding-is-utf-16-case-sensitive-is-on-escape-sequences-is-off-big-endian) searches.

 To create a new memory search window, select **Search**  → **Memory** from the main tool menu or use the default keybinding